Our Tourism Assets

 - Heritage: The Pennsylvania Wilds has a rich oil and lumber history, which is interpreted through state-designated Heritage Areas at a variety of sites throughout the region, from CCC Camps to the PA Lumber Museum.
 The Route 6 Heritage Corridor runs through four of the region’s 12 counties and is a favorite among touring motorcycle groups and other travelers looking to explore the region’s small town charm.

 - Rural Traditions & Craftsmanship: The Pennsylvania Wilds has a growing community of creative entrepreneurs and artisans who do everything from chainsaw carving to fine paintings to making wine.
-Many are involved in the Pennsylvania Wilds Artisan Trail and carry the “Proudly Made in the Pennsylvania Wilds” brand on their products.
+Many are involved in The Wilds Cooperative of PA program.

 - Our Communities: From tying local tourism projects into regional efforts, to using the Pennsylvania Wilds brand, to welcoming visitors through race events and heritage festivals, to building memorable businesses that help meet visitor demand, to being good stewards of their community character – communities are at the heart of the tourism experience in the Pennsylvania Wilds.